wikimedia/eventgate/README.md

 - Use options{} for  constructor param instead of positional params.
 Will make it easier to instantiate custom classes.
 - convert to async/await instead of promises?
+- what do do about kafka errors and error event production?
+- set defaults on conf after loading if not set

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris